 What happens at Chinese New Year?
 Which animals had a race?
 What vegetables are in our stir fry?
 What did Zog do?
 What accidents did Zog have?
 How could we help Zog?
 What would Zog enjoy if he came to our school?
 What would you like your dragon to look like?

-We are continuing our theme of Julia Donaldson books and this week, we will be looking at Zog! – the flying dragon.
+To finish off the term, we will be looking at Zog! – the flying dragon.
 We will also be looking at Chinese New Year this week.
 We will be finding out the story of Chinese New Year and finding out what animals took part in the race.
 Can you predict which animal won?
 How did the Rat win in the end?
 We will also find out what animal we are, based on the year we were born.

 As part of learning about Chinese New Year, we are going to have a go at making our own Chinese stir fry.
 We will cut up the different vegetables we need and watch as they cook.
 Afterwards, we will all sit down and try the food we have made.
 Yummy!

 We will be creating our own Chinese New Year silhouette paintings.
-This year is the year of the snake, we will be creating snake silhouette paintings by sponging red and yellow paint around a stencil.
+This year is the year of the horse, we will be creating snake silhouette paintings by sponging red and yellow paint around a stencil.

 Reception Important Diary Dates